kwinkunks/aoc24/README.md

 - **Day 2: Red-Nosed Reports** — Fun little problem with the derivative of an integer series.
 Part 2 can probably be done in a clever way (something something second derivative) but brute force suffices.
 SLOC: 16.
 - **Day 3: Mull It Over** — Regex to the rescue!
 Sort of: Part 1 was very fast, tried to write a cunning pattern for Part 2, went as expected, ended up parsing it myself, turned out to be much easier.
 SLOC: 22.
 - **Day 4: Ceres Search** — Fun word-search puzzle... or it would have been fun if I had found my bug a bit sooner: I needed to reverse the coordinates for 'backwards' XMAS's.
 Otherwise fairly happy with the algorithm, although it needed a structural change for Part 2 (so I couldn't easily it into a function).
 SLOC: 37.
+- **Day 5: Print Queue** — Part 1 seemed ominously easy but of course was not really required at all for Part 2, which tries to tempt you into the sort.
+I wrote down how to do that, then realized what could be done to avoid it.
+(When spidey senses tingle while reading things like "For some reason, the elves want the midpoint..." you should pay attention!).
+SLOC: 38.

 When counting SLOC, I don't include blank or comment lines.